A few New Mexico butterflies: Lycaenidae

 These are a common butterfly in the Albuquerque area.
 Take a close look at the photo from August 2021.
 In the next flower over, a tiny white spider (Misumena vatia?) is enjoying its catch (an even tinier bee or wasp) as the not-as-tiny marine blue tries to decide whether to hop on over.

-Acmon or Lupine Blue (Plebejus acmon or P. lupini)
+Lupine Blue (Plebejus or Icaricia lupini)

 Hairstreaks (Theclinae)